MichaelPHartmann/FinMesh/README.md

 ---
 The name of the function shall be the name of the endpoint.
 The function shall accept all variables for a given endpoint using the same variable names per the documentation.
 Differences between IEX cloud documentation and this API should be considered errors.
-Please raise an issue if you notice discrepencies.
+Please raise an issue if you notice discrepancies.

 ## Contact
 ---